top of page

 Chiles appeared in:

-• tortillas filled with meat and ground chile (early relatives of tacos, gorditas, and sopes)
+• Tortillas filled with meat and ground chile (early relatives of tacos, gorditas, and sopes)

-• stews cooked with tomato
+• Stews cooked with tomato

-• hot drinks such as atoles
+• Hot drinks such as atoles

 Chile didn’t just flavor food—it shaped everyday life.